McKinney-Vento Student Services

 - awaiting foster care placement;

-Children and youth who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.
+- Children and youth who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings; or

 - Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.

-Whether you believe you would be categorized as homeless or not, if you need assistance, please contact your student's counselor or social worker, the school office, a trusted adult on your campus, or the Castro Valley Unified School District Homeless Liaison, Nic McMaster, at 510-537-3000 ext 1257.
+Whether you believe you would be categorized as homeless or not, if you need assistance, please contact your student's counselor or social worker, the school office, a trusted adult on your campus, or the Castro Valley Unified School District Homeless and Foster Youth Liaison, Nic McMaster, at 510-537-3000 ext 1257.